-NOTE: If a temporary or full secret security clearance is not obtained within four months after offer acceptance, the offer may be rescinded.
+NOTE: If a full security investigation package is not submitted by the selected within 30 days after it is requested, the offer may be rescinded.
+If a security clearance is not able to be obtained within four months after the selected submits the initial security clearance documentation, the offer may be rescinded.